|

 Around the world, there are approximately 100,000

 different synthetic chemicals on the market.
-Some of
+Some

 them mimic estrogen in the human body.
 One